About

 My fascination with ceramics began at evening class where I learnt to throw and became familiar with the basics of working with clay and glazes.
 My move to Oxford coincided with a desire to explore new avenues and my interest changed to hand building, which is now my main focus.

-Handbuilding is a slow process and rarely results in perfect symmetry.
-Therefore no two pieces are exactly the same.
-Each piece is unique.
-In my studio in Oxford, I am constantly experimenting with different shapes, new glazes and glaze combinations.
+In my studio I am constantly experimenting with different shapes, new glazes and glaze combinations.
 My glazes are composed of few ingredients, relying on the magic of kiln and chemistry.

-I am very drawn to movement in my work, taking my inspiration from traditional classic forms as well as from the lines, tones and textures of nature.
+I am very drawn to movement in my work, taking my inspiration from traditional forms as well as the lines, tones and textures of nature.
 My ceramics and my skills are continually evolving and progressing, as I pursue my fascination with clay and its many possibilities.